We're playing in the mountains today!

 OMG!
 So glad we ate at this restaurant with the funny-sounding name!
 They had a special this evening, a platter with five different kinds of game meat: ostrich biltong, kudu, springbok, crocodile tail and wild duck.
 It was delicious!
 They also recommended this nice pinotage from a local vineyard called Lanzerac.

 I'm not a wine connoisseur by any means, but this is now my favorite wine.
 I found out that pinotages are made from grapes that only come from South Africa.
 It's a very sweet wine.
-Which is why I like it.
+Which is why we like it.

 A great meal to top off a great day of riding!